choas/choas.github.io/_posts/2019-12-27-lua-and-swift-in-ios.md

 Lua is available as C code and can be compiled and integrated easily within Swift.
 [Lua is under the MIT license](https://www.lua.org/license.html) and can be used everywhere.
 On the internet you can find examples how to integrate C into Swift under [swift objective-c bridging](https://duckduckgo.com/?q=swift+objective-c+bridging).
 And I'm not the first who had the idea to integrate Lua into Swift.

-In the next few blog posts I will explain how to call Swift from Lua and then call Lua code again.
+In the [next blog posts](/2019/12/29/factorial-calculation-with-lua-and-swift/) I will explain how to call Swift from Lua and then call Lua code again.
 The whole thing will be very recursive.
 But first we will write a Hello World application as a base and then we will build on that.
+You can find the __[source code](https://github.com/choas/LuaSwift/tree/master/LuaSwiftHelloWorld)__ on Github.

 ## Hello World